u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/products_prices/products/product_images.rst

 Configuration
 =============

-This functionnality requires configuration both on Google and on Odoo.
+This functionnality requires configuration both on Google and on Thrive Bureau ERP.

 With a free Google account, you can get up to 100 free images per day.
 If you need a higher rate, you'll have to upgrade to a billing account.